 Welcome to Flaherty Hall!

 Flaherty Hall was built in 2016, making it Notre Dame's newest female residence hall.
 In just 4 years, the residents of Flaherty have already built a welcoming, charitable, and loving community.
 By creating new signature events, fostering relationships with other dorms, and developing campus-wide initiatives, the Flaherty Bears have already begun to form life-long traditions for this incredible residence hall.
 Flaherty Hall could not have been constructed without the generous donation from Jay and Mary Flaherty.
 The new dorm was built to recognize Mary Hesburgh Flaherty, the niece of the late Rev. Theodore M. Hesburgh, C.S.C., and a 1979 Notre Dame graduate in one of the first classes to include women.
 In her own words, Mary Flaherty has said, “Jay and I, along with our family, are honored to be able to provide a home for Notre Dame women for generations to come.”
-Flaherty Hall was named the Woman's Hall of the Year for the 2019 - 2020 Academic Year, which means a banner with Flaherty's first Hall of the Year title will go up on the side of the building and there will be a Dome Dance during the 2020-2021 Academic Year!
+Flaherty Hall was named the Woman's Hall of the Year for the 2019 - 2020 and 2020 - 2021 Academic Years, which means a banner with Flaherty's two Hall of the Year titles will go up on the side of the building and there will be a Dome Dance during the 2021-2022 Academic Year!

 As members of the Flaherty Hall community, we strive to be residents filled with enthusiasm and passion.
 We wish to be selfless in friendship, thoughtful of those less fortunate than ourselves, and eager to bear the burden of others.